 During losing streaks, your frustration and need to enter more trades to earn lost money can overwhelm rational thinking.
 This line of thinking may actually make a lot of sense to you because it’s not like you can make money if you don’t have a trade on, right?
 Instead of being patient by waiting for the best setups and letting the market come to you, you… well, force a trade.

-Take a look at Paolo, an intermediate trader from MeetPips.com, who lost a trade by forcing it.
+Take a look at Paolo, an intermediate trader, who lost trade by forcing it.

 There’s also Ikori.
 In his post, Ikori touches upon how the perils of impatience has affected his trading, resulting in a blown account.